Sleep Apnea Treatment

 Sleep apnea is a potentially life-threatening health condition involving repeated pauses in breathing while sleeping.
-The first and more common form of the condition is obstructive sleep apnea.
-Obstructive sleep apnea is when an airway obstruction interferes with oxygen flow through the nose or mouth while the individual sleeps.
-In patients afflicted with obstructive sleep apnea, the muscles of the throat and mouth relax when they are asleep to the point where they fall back into the airway and create a blockage that restricts the patient’s breathing.
+The more common form of the condition is obstructive sleep apnea (OSA) which is when an airway obstruction interferes with oxygen flow through the nose or mouth while the individual sleeps.
+In patients afflicted with OSA, the muscles of the throat and mouth relax when they are asleep to the point where they fall back into the airway and create a blockage that restricts the patient’s breathing.

 Signs & Symptoms of Sleep Apnea

 The signs and symptoms of this condition during sleeping hours may include:

 - Sudden awakenings.

 An individual may exhibit signs and symptoms of sleep apnea throughout the day as well.
 For instance, when left untreated, it may lead to a morning headache, excessive daytime sleepiness, difficulty concentrating, and irritability.

 Our South Huntington dentist, Dr. Joseph Ayoub will commonly conduct a sleep study to determine the severity of the disorder.
 This study’s results and other medical findings will play a role in determining the recommended treatment.
 A common form of therapy is a CPAP machine worn when sleeping.
 A CPAP machine gives the patient a constant flow of pressurized air into the respiratory system through an attacked mask.